oookoook/spider-trait-database/docs/data-submission.md

 + `life_stage` - Life stage: Categorical variable.
 Valid values: `Egg`, `Spiderling`, `Juvenile`, `Adult`, `All`.
 + `frequency` - Relative frequency of occurrence.
 Real number.
 Decimal point (`.`) is used.
 + `sample_size` - Total number of observations per record.
 Integer.
-+ `event_date` - The date-time or interval associated to the trait.
++ `date` / `event_date` - The date-time or interval associated to the trait.
 The value must be either omitted or comply to one of the supported formats:
   + `1963-03-08T14:07-0600` - 8 Mar 1963 at 2:07pm in the time zone six hours earlier than UTC.
   + `2009-02-20T08:40Z` - 20 February 2009 8:40am UTC.
   + `2018-08-29T15:19` - 3:19pm local time on 29 August 2018.